EISCAT: History

-EISCAT was founded in December 1975, as an association of research councils in six member countries.
-But the plans to establish a research facility focusing on incoherent scatter technology in the Northern Lights zone, started as early as 1969.
-Many meetings with interested researchers were held in the early 70s, but it was not until Professor Sir Granville Beynon organized a meeting in 1973, where a board and a chairman were appointed, that the work really began.
+EISCAT was officially founded in December 1975, as an association of research councils in six member countries.
+Plans to establish a research facility focusing on incoherent scatter technology in the Northern Lights zone had started as early as 1969.
+Many meetings with interested researchers were held in the early 70s, but it was not until Professor Sir Granville Beynon organized a meeting in 1973, where a board and a chairman were appointed, that clear plans began to take shape.
 In 1974, the Council presented a report on how the organisation, operations and implementation of EISCAT's UHF system could take place, and at the end of 1975 the first six member states agreed to start the work towards the construction of EISCAT.

 The member countries are now Sweden, Norway, Finland, Japan, China and the United Kingdom.
 The members have changed somewhat: Germany is no longer a full member, France was a member from the start of the organization in 1975 until 2005, while Japan and China were added later (1996 and 2007 respectively).

+Governance

 EISCAT is governed by The EISCAT Council, which consists of representatives from research institutions in the various member countries.
 Two committees, the Administrative and Financial Committee (AFC) and the Advisory Scientific Committee (SAC), assist the Council in its work.